 In the Netherlands – and more specifically the northern part of the Netherlands – we may hardly have any mountains or hills, but the beauty of our nature isn’t negatively affected by that.
 On the contrary.
 The lowlands provide you with beautiful views of vast meadows, interspersed with wetlands.
 Moreover, every season has a different influence on nature, so you constantly see new colors, flowers and animals.

 Nature reserves are often even more beautiful seen from the water than from the road, and are therefore perfect to explore by boat.
-Below, we therefore show you our three favorite wetland nature reserves in the Northern Netherlands: the Alde Feanen, the Weerribben and the Lauwersmeer.
+Below, we therefore show you our three favorite wetland nature reserves in the Northern Netherlands: Alde Feanen, Weerribben-Wieden and Lauwersmeer.

 National Park De Alde Feanen